-If you love a good rom-com and are sick of watching How To Lose A Guy In 10 Days when it airs on TV (it's on TV a lot), then Netflix has you covered.
-Netflix has loads of original romance movies, both currently available and soon-to-be released.
-That's right, Set It Up might be getting all the attention right now, but there is no shortage of romantic comedies, romantic dramas, teen romances, and romances involving both Christmas and princes on the streaming service.
+If you love a good rom-com and are sick of watching How To Lose A Guy In 10 Days every time it airs on TV (which is a lot), then Netflix has you covered.
+There are loads of Netflix Original romance movies that will reaffirm your belief in love or just give you that lovely sweet and sappy feeling.
+That's right, there is no shortage of rom-coms, dark romance movies, teen love stories, and romances involving both Christmas and princes on the streaming service.

 1. Set It Up

-If you haven't yet watched the movie that has really upped people's cravings for rom-coms, all you really need to know is that two mistreated assistants (Deutch and Powell) decide to set up their bosses (Lucy Lui and Taye Diggs).
+One of Netflix’s best rom-coms, Set It Up is about two mistreated assistants (Zoey Deutch and Glenn Powell) who decide to set up their bosses (Lucy Lui and Taye Diggs).
 Do they find love themselves on the way?
 There's only one way to know.

 2. The Kissing Booth

 The concept is pretty simple in this teen romance: A girl (Joey King) starts dating her best friend's brother even though he's supposed to be off limits.
 A lot of hiding under beds and hijinks ensue.

 An absolute treat from start to finish, Always Be My Maybe is about two childhood best friends, Sasha (Ali Wong) and Marcus (Randall Park), who grow up and grow apart only to reconnect after a chance encounter 16 years later.
 It’s heartfelt, hilarious, and features the best Keanu Reeves cameo of any movie ever. —Sadie Gennis

 Another teen romance, Alex Strangelove follows a high school boy with a seemingly perfect life and girlfriend, who is surprised when he develops a crush on a guy he meets.

 5. The Half Of It